bankfrick/webapi-docs/source/index.html.md

 # Getting Started

 In order to use the online banking webAPI (Sandbox & Production), the client requires having an active account which allows him to access one or multiple customers depending on the user privileges and contact to customer assignments.
-Here you can set up your account: Sign up
+Here you can set up your account: <a href="https://developers.bankfrick.li/signup" target="_blank" rel="noopener">Sign up</a>

 After the Sign Up, you will receive the following three pieces of information by post to access your account and use the webAPI.